jbits/thing/Speaker/README.md

 As a simple method to generate multiple STL files from single source file, model definition and rendering configuration are seperated into different modules (but still in the same source file) as follows.

 In foo.scad, the top level module will change rendering according to TARGET.
+By default, no stand is generated.
+If "with_stand=1" is specified, it generates a stand with the foo object.

     TARGET="default";
     module foo_main(target=TARGET) { // rendering definition